leonardoce/leonardoce.github.io/content/post/2014-02-12-iliad-introduction.md

 ## How to get Pharo

 Getting Pharo installed is really simple.
-Go to the [Pharo website][pharo-web] and download the latest release.
+Go to the [Pharo website](http://www.pharo-project.org/) and download the latest release.
 I find the beta release (3.0) pretty solid and I advice you to download the latest installer.